Despite the vast array of online courses available today, Domestika and Udemy are undoubtedly among the best of their kind.

-Domestika tends to be a popular option for creatives looking to develop their skills in digital and manual arts.
-While Udemy also offers this type of content, it also presents a world of courses covering almost any subject you can think of!
+Domestika is a popular option for creatives looking to develop their digital and manual arts skills.
+And while Udemy offers this type of content too, it also presents a world of courses covering almost any subject you can think of!

 So, the question is: in a Udemy vs Domestika scenario, what platform best meets your needs?